 Another group of the formation continued on down to hit 3 Mile Drome where the 8th and 89th Bomb Squadron were.
 On a hill overlooking the Airfield, headquarters squadron was camped, and beside them was a gasoline dump.
 The Japs laid a string of bombs thru the gas dump and the camp area.
 My good friend, Tack had been on duty that night and was asleep in his tent.
 When the Red Alert sounded he ignored it.
 When the bombs started exploding he just rolled out of his cot and laid there.
 When it was all over his tent was full of shrapnel holes, but it just wasn't Jack’s day to die."

-The 751 Kokutai leading the bomber formation bore the brunt of the interception suffering a total of six G4M1 Betty bombers shot down by fighters including G4M1 Betty 1605 that crashed into Mount Albert Edward.
+The 751 Kokutai leading the bomber formation bore the brunt of the interception suffering a total of six G4M1 Betty bombers shot down by fighters including G4M1 Betty 1605 crashed into Mount Albert Edward.
 Returning from the mission, one G4M1 Betty crash landed at Lae Airfield.
-The 705 Kokutai suffered eleven G4M1 Betty bombers damaged, including some crew fatalities.
+Eleven G4M1 Bettys from the 705 Kokutai sustained damaged, including some crew fatalities.

 The escorting Zeros maintained a close escort with the bombers and engaged the intercepting enemy fighters.
 Despite the furious dog fights and American claims, no Zeros were lost during the mission.
 None of the Zeros dove down to strafe ground targets, wary of Allied machine gun and anti-aircraft defenses around the airfields and on nearly every hilltop in the Port Moresby area.